-Teachers provide intervention during instruction and after school as much as a student needs, and according to any 504, SST, IEP plans that have been agreed upon.
+Teachers provide intervention during instruction and according to any 504, SST, IEP plans that have been agreed upon.
 Teachers may provide small group instruction, one-on-one tutoring or make accommodations to assignments or assessments based on student needs in the classroom.
 In the K-5th grade levels, classroom paraprofessionals assist the teachers with small group or one-on-one instruction to enable underperforming students with meeting standards.
 Pine School provides Special Education support with both a pullout and push in program no more than two times a day and no more than 90 minutes a day.
 Pine School has a teacher who provides EL support to our English learners in all grade levels.
-Pine School is a one-to-one school and because of that the students have several programs available to them to assist them with meeting the standards.
-In addition, upon a school-wide reopening we will offer after school tutoring on Mondays, Tuesdays and Thursdays from 2:30pm to 4:00pm.
-Students are able to bring their homework to tutoring and get the help they may need.
+Pine School is a one-to-one device school and because of that the students have several programs available to them to assist them with meeting the standards.